-Stir all the ingredients in a bain-marie until warmed through.
-(If no bain-marie or double-boiler is available, pour very warm water into a mixing tin, then in a smaller mixing tin, add all the ingredients and nestle the smaller tin inside the larger tin until ingredients are warm.).
+Add the bourbon, allspice dram, ginger syrup and lemon juice into a bain-marie and stir until warmed through.
+If no bain-marie or double-boiler is available, pour very warm water into a mixing tin.
+Then in a smaller mixing tin, add all the ingredients and nestle the smaller tin inside the larger tin until ingredients are warm.

-Pour into a preheated mug and top with 3 oz boiling water.
+Pour into your mug and top with the boiling water.

 Garnish with an orange peel.